- Location: Connecticut

 - Application for Registration and Certificate of Title

 The registration is good for 10 days.
-You will be charged sales tax―which is 6% of the purchase price―when you obtain the temporary registration.
-The fee for a temporary registration is $20 for a passenger vehicle, and $29-$50 for personal vehicles with combination plates.
+You will be charged sales tax when you obtain the temporary registration.
+The fee for a temporary registration is $21 for a passenger vehicles.
+For more information about other fees, please refer to this list.

 How much does it cost to register my new vehicle in Connecticut and get a set of license plates?